Gamingdude80/PalWorld-Rest-Py/README.md

 # PalWorld-Rest-Py
-REST API calls for palworld using python
+Python GUI application that allows administrators to make REST API calls to their Palworld dedicated server.